In this post, you’ll see:

 If you want to change the default text color, this section is for you.

 The following steps relate to the “Normal text.”
-However, remember that you can also change the default text color for the title, subtitle, and heading with the following steps.
+However, remember that you can change the default text color for the title, subtitle, and heading with the following steps.

 Open a new Google Docs document.